bigbeno/Odometry_and_mapping_inside_pipes/README.md

 ## API Reference

-See DOCUMENTATION.odt for details on usage, as well as learned lessons and advices on future work directions.
+See DOCUMENTATION.pdf for details on usage, as well as learned lessons and advices on future work directions.

 ## Tests